Chamorro people: Modern Chamorro culture

 Chamorro culture has over the years acquired noticeable influences from Spanish, Mexican, American, Japanese, and Filipino cultures, as well as the presence of fellow Oceanic (mostly Micronesian) groups.
 Influence from the German era in the Northern Marianas is most visible in the form of certain given names and family surnames.

 The prehistoric concept of inafa'maolek ("doing good for each other", often translated as interdependence) is a core value of traditional Chamorro culture.
 Respect for one's family, community, and the elderly (man åmko) are major components, although this varies from person to person and family to family.
 The culture is now strongly influenced by American customs and values, largely because the Marianas archipelago (partitioned into Guam and the CNMI) is currently possessed by the United States of America, as organized but unincorporated territories; in addition, most people of Chamorro descent now live outside of the Marianas in the United States.
-The American military has a major cultural influence among the Chamorro; enlistment rates are higher in the Marianas than in any other place in the USA.
+The American military has a major cultural influence among the Chamorro; enlistment rates are higher in the Marianas than in any other place in the US.
 On Guam, the enlistment rate is around 14 people per 10,000; by contrast, the US state of Montana, which has the highest per capita enlistment, has a rate near half that, with about eight people per 10,000.
 (See the Guam page for more details about this topic.)

 Cockfighting and cockfight-related gambling were introduced by the Spanish and have long been a significant pastime in Chamoru culture, especially among men.
 It is still popular among the members of older generations and with Filipino immigrants, who raise roosters for cockfighting purposes; however, mixed martial arts fighting competitions have grown in popularity as spectator sports, particularly among the members of more recent generations.
 Large-scale events are held throughout the year on Guam and Saipan, which feature local competitors and guest participants from abroad.

 Chamorro life has long centered on one's matriarchal clan.
 The concept of a "clan" stemming from a common female ancestor is still observed.
 Large extended families remain central to life in the Marianas.

-Diabetes and heart disease have become increasingly common among the indigenous population, as well as among nonindigenous Oceanic people living in the Marianas, particularly the Carolinian Refaluwasch.
+Diabetes and heart disease have become increasingly common among the Indigenous population, as well as among non-Indigenous Oceanic people living in the Marianas, particularly the Carolinian Refaluwasch.

 Traditional healers called suruhånu (or suruhåna for women) are still greatly respected for their knowledge of herbal treatments and spirits.